Selco-Foundation/DIGIT-DevOps/README.md

 - `yq` — used to parse image tags out of the `product-release-charts` manifests
 - AWS CLI, if secrets are encrypted with AWS KMS (see `.sops.yaml`) and/or the cluster is EKS

-Cluster/environment prerequisites (assumed already provisioned by `infra-as-code`):
+Cluster/environment prerequisites (already provisioned if you completed Part 1):

 - A running Kubernetes cluster with `ingress-nginx` and `cert-manager` (or your own ingress/TLS solution) able to be installed/already installed